 - Wet a towel or washcloth in cool water and place it on your burn to help pain and itching.
 Repeat as desired.

-- Apply one percent hydrocortisone cream for itching.
-Avoid ointments as these seal in heat.
+- Apply 1% hydrocortisone cream for itching.
+Avoid ointments, as these seal in heat.

 - Try soaking in an oatmeal bath to soothe itchy skin.

-- Keep yourself well hydrated since sunburns leach fluid from the rest of your body.
-Water is best, but an electrolyte-replenishing sports drink may be helpful too.
+- Keep yourself well hydrated, as sunburns leach fluid from the rest of your body.
+Water is best, but an electrolyte-replenishing sports drink may be helpful, too.

 - Use a broad-spectrum sunscreen with an SPF of at least 30 whenever you’re outdoors for any length of time.
-“Broad-spectrum means it protects against UVA and UVB rays,” says Dr. Piliang.
+“Broad-spectrum means it protects against UVA and UVB rays,” explains Dr. Piliang.

 - Look for water-resistant sunscreens.
 “This means it’s less likely to come off if it gets wet in water or from sweating,” she says.
 Water-resistant doesn’t mean waterproof; you still need to reapply as the label directs.

 - Whether you use a cream, gel, spray, stick or lotion is up to you.
 “Whichever one you’ll use is the right choice,” says Dr. Piliang.

 - Look into sun-protective clothing.
 “It can protect even better than sunscreen because you don’t have to reapply it,” she says.
 Keep in mind that you’ll still need sunscreen on exposed areas of skin.